Buff your uke ! : remove traces, scratches and make it shiny !

 As forecast, cosmetically speaking, my work is not a success.
 But the uke is playable as any Islander, very solid, and with regular sound quality for a uke in this category (pic 30).

-For that task, I used a little box I previously had made with aluminium sheet, with soft clay in the bottom, and some shapes in hardened clay to prepare an air circulation (kind of chimney) and a cone for an easy casting (pics 1 & 2)
+I have bought a cheap Carnival ukette with a missing peg.
+Three strings do not make a uke, so I duplicated one of the pegs.
+For that task, I used a little box I previously had made with aluminium sheet, with soft clay in the bottom, and some shapes in hardened clay to prepare an air circulation (kind of chimney) and a cone for an easy casting (pics 1 & 2) I forced a Carnival peg in the soft clay and add plastic sticks in order to complete the future air circuit (pic 3).

 Then I prepared the precise proportions of silicone and hardener, plus some silicone oil (to avoid bubbles) (pic 4) and cast the mixture in my box (pics 5 & 6).